 If you prefer, you can pay for your expenses up front and pay yourself back through your HSA later.
-You'll log on to the Your Benefits Resources website at myhranywhere.com/benefits to transfer money from your HSA to your regular bank account.
+You'll log on to WEX at https://benefitslogin.wexhealth.com to transfer money from your HSA to your regular bank account.